-ENGL 2121 American Lit: 1865 to Present......3 cr.

-Pre-Reg: ENGL 1010; recommended: ENGL 1020, ACT READ 19 Co-Req: None
+ENGL 2121 American Lit: 1865 to Present.......3 Lec. hrs./week Pre-Req: ENGL 1010; recommended: ENGL 1020, ACT READ 19 Co-Req: None

 A survey of American Literature from the American Civil War to today, emphasizing an exploration of American literary identity through an examination of literary trends, themes, and historical and political contexts.
 Literature courses may be taken in any order.